• Skip to primary navigation

 • 8.1 amp load

 Here are some other interesting options we’ve come across in our research.
-These are ones that have interest online and they might be a great fit for your, but they don’t have enough of a track record that we’d be able to actively recommend them.
+These are ones that have lots of recommendations online and they might be a great fit for you, but they don’t have enough of a track record that we’d be able to actively recommend them.

 Waste King L-1001 Garbage Disposal